Chelsey Goldberg: International career

-For eight years, from 2013- 2021 Goldberg had been working to get women's ice hockey to the Maccabiah Games, played in Israel every four years.
+From 2013 to 2021, Goldberg had been working to get women's ice hockey to the Maccabiah Games, played in Israel every four years.
 After her twin brother, Chad Goldberg, had made the 2013 and 2017 men's ice hockey roster, Goldberg was determined to create a women's division.
-In July, 2022 women's ice hockey was played at the Maccabi Games in Jerusalem.
+In July 2022, women's ice hockey was played at the Maccabi Games in Jerusalem.
 Goldberg represented the United States of America and was captain of Team USA.
 Goldberg helped take the team to win silver medal at the 2022 Maccabi Games.